 LL.M. students are generally enrolled in courses and seminars with upper-level J.D. students.
-To learn more about our curriculum, visit the Academics department of the Law School Web page.
+To learn more about our curriculum, visit the Academics department of the Law School website.

 S.J.D.
 Degree Requirements

 Only a few students are admitted to candidacy for the Doctor of Juridical Science (S.J.D.) degree.
-Because the S.J.D. is primarily a research degree, evaluation of the applicant's proposed research agenda is the primary factor considered in the admissions decision.
-Accordingly, one, several, or no persons may be admitted to S.J.D. candidacy in any given year.
+Because the S.J.D. is primarily a research degree, evaluation of the applicant's proposed research agenda is the primary factor considered for admission.

-Most applicants for admission to the S.J.D. program have already completed the Law School's LL.M. program.
-In exceptional cases, the Graduate Committee will consider applications from persons who have received the LL.M. or its equivalent from another U.S. law school and from those who have already achieved professional distinction in law teaching, private practice, or government service.
-Applicants who do not already hold the Law School's LL.M. will not be considered for candidacy until they have completed two semesters in residence demonstrating honors ability in a program of study consisting of 12-16 hours of courses, seminars and/or independent study as may be prescribed and approved by the chair of the Graduate Studies Committee.
+Many applicants for admission to the S.J.D. program have already completed the Law School's LL.M. program.
+In some cases, the Graduate Committee considers applicants who have received the LL.M. or its equivalent from another U.S. law school and from those who have already achieved professional distinction in law teaching, private practice or government service.
+Applicants who do not already hold the Law School's LL.M. must complete two semesters in residence as a "Provisional" S.J.D. student demonstrating honors ability in a program of study consisting of 24 hours of courses, seminars and/or independent study as may be prescribed and approved by the chair of the Graduate Studies Committee.

 All candidates must have earned their previous degree or degrees in law with distinction and must demonstrate the capacity for making an original and substantial contribution to the legal literature.
-Accordingly, to be considered for candidacy, an applicant must submit, at the time of application, a dissertation proposal in such detail as to permit the Graduate Committee to evaluate the feasibility, originality, and likely scholarly contribution of the candidate's research plans.
-The proposal must also be endorsed by a resident faculty member who will agree to supervise the research and writing of the proposed dissertation.
+To be considered for candidacy, applicants must submit a detailed dissertation proposal that allows the Graduate Committee to evaluate the feasibility, originality and likely scholarly contribution of the candidate's research plans.

-The Law School does not offer financial aid to S.J.D. students.
+The Law School does not typically offer financial aid to S.J.D. students.

 GRADUATE STUDIES OFFICE